 For the price, flat filters are the way to go, but it requires that you speak directly into the centre of the filter, whereas, curved filters give you the flexibility to move around while recording as you can work from an angle.

-Without further ado, here are the best pop filters for your Blue Yeti microphone in relation to price
+We’ve got you covered, and without further ado, here are the best pop filters for your Blue Yeti microphone in relation to price.

-Auphonix makes both a 4″ & 6″ screen diameter versions, both of which are big enough to occupy the surrounding area of the microphone’s head.
+The Auphonix pop filter is made in both 4″ & 6″ screen diameters, both of which are big enough to occupy the surrounding area of the microphone’s head.

 The simple clamp is designed to sit snuggly to the side of the Yeti stand, all that’s left is to tighten it up.
 The other advantage of the clamp is it can be attached to other mic stands of different shapes and sizes.